csleemooo/Physics_informed_unsupervised_deep_learning_for_adaptive_holographic_imaging/README.md

 Running time(CPU): 5s

 ### Holographic imaging of histology slides without ground truth
-Reconstructed complex amplitude of appendix and colon from three different methods -CycleGAN, PhaseGAN, and the proposed- and ground truth images are compared.
-Notably, supervised method -U-Net- is omitted by assuming that acquiring paired data between complex amplitude and hologram intensity are unrechable.
-Run the following commands.
+Here we assumed that acquiring paired data between complex amplitude and hologram intensity are impossible.
+Complex amplitude of appendix and colon reconstructed from three different methods -CycleGAN, PhaseGAN, and the proposed- and corresponding ground truth images are compared.
+Notably, supervised method -U-Net- is omitted as paired data is unrechable.
+Run the following command.
 ```
 python result./result_fig5.py
 ```